-This method SHALL set whether to transfer error stream files.
-If this property is set to true, the transferErrorStream property of the corresponding job template SHALL be treated as the destination to which error files should be copied.
+This method SHALL sets whether to transfer an error stream files.
+If this methodproperty is set to true, the transferErrorStream property of the corresponding job template SHALL be treated as the destination to which the error files should be copied.